-Hannah is currently an undergrad at UW Oshkosh pursuing a Major in Interactive Web Management and a Minor in Journalism.
 Hannah is a great addition to the Change Management team as a well organized young professional that excels in team building and communication.
-Her role with Change Management includes managing our team and client engagement calendars, empowering our internal operations, coordinating staff meetings, connecting with clients, and developing content and strategy for our social media sites.
+Her role with Change Management includes managing our website, creating marketing collateral to help promote the image of Change Management and increase our online presence.

 Jonathan Fries is a musician and spent much of his young adulthood in a band touring the US and Canada and recalls some of his favorite moments were playing in venues such as the X-Games in Aspen, Colorado and opening for Greenday.
 He found that no matter what town he was in, his passion to help people improve their lives would kick in.
 He moved back to Wisconsin and has focused on executive and life coaching where he has coached the leadership of organizations from the Boys and Girls Club to construction companies to prisons.
 With eight plus years of executive and life coaching he has carved a niche with bridging the gap between first and second generations of family business owners as they transition their businesses from one generation to the next.